 “I like the girls with a little something extra, you know what I mean.”

 Is gynandromorphophilia a fetish?
 The jury is still out on that, although some have noted that it co-occurs with other erotic interests such as BDSM with some frequency .
-For now, the most we can say is that attraction to feminized men is a unique erotic interest that is not uncommon in the male population, there is no reason for it to be pathologized or stigmatized, and, contrary to popular belief, guys who have such interests tend to be masculine themselves and usually do not identify as gay.
+For now, the most we can say is that attraction to feminized men is a distinct erotic interest among men that is not uncommon.
+Also, there is no reason for it to be pathologized or stigmatized, and, contrary to popular belief, men who have such interests tend to be masculine themselves and usually do not identify as gay.

 For past Sex Question Friday posts, see here.